xfhg/intercept/README.md

 ## Policy File Structure

-These are 4 types of policies available :
+These are 5 types of policies available :

 - **scan** : where we enforce breaking rules on matched patterns
 - **collect** : where we just collect matched patterns
 - **assure** : where we expect matched patterns and detect if missing
 - **api** : apply the assure rules into API endpoint data
+- **yml** : scan assure rules with CUE Lang schemas for YAML

 Easy to read and compose the rules file have this minimal required structure:
 ```
 Banner: |

-  | Example SCAN , ASSURE and COLLECT RULES
+  | Example SCAN, ASSURE, COLLECT, API and YML RULES

 Rules:
   - name: Private key committed in code